Curative COVID-19 Testing Site Now Requiring Insurance

 "As Curative aims to provide anyone who needs a test access to no out-of-pocket testing, we are disappointed to have to limit testing to only patients who have health insurance.
 Should state or federal funding be appropriated to cover costs associated with testing of uninsured patients, we will promptly accept uninsured patients again."

-Instead of daily operations, the Curative Covid-19 testing site at Founders Park has reduced its schedule to five days per week.
+Starting Tuesday, September 6 2022, the Curative Covid-19 testing site at Founders Park has reduced its schedule to five days per week between the hours of 9:00am - 3:30pm.
 View the schedule or book an appointment at Curative.com.
 Click on Book Now at the top right corner of the page and enter Islamorada as your location.

 The walk-up testing site has transitioned to a schedule of testing five days per week and is now open one hour earlier each day.